top of page

 In addition, it is possible, for some people, to become sociopaths, themselves.
 It depends on the capacity to become such, and whether or not that capacity will be fulfilled as they interact with the environment.

 I didn't look up how many psychopaths there are in our world because I believe there are more of them than meets the eye.
-Psychopaths basically survive in our world through their attempts to pretend that they are not psychotic.
+Psychopaths basically survive in our world through their attempts to pretend that they are not psychopathic.

 Doing so may earn them trust and respect from society, because following social norms may be more important than it might be to you and me.
 They only do it to survive, not to disguise themselves.